 For the tube ride and the tidal wave technique to be effective, you need to start with great content.

 - As with all of your marketing, focus your blog content on what matters to your target customers.
 Answer their questions.
 Solve their problems.
 Offer helpful insights that are relevant to their lifestyle.

 - Use thought leadership.
 Dig deep with your blog posts to offer expert-level information.
 Aim to publish the best posts out there on every topic you write about.

 - To get backlinks to your blog, use the Skyscraper Technique.
 Having high-quality backlinks is an important part of SEO, so this technique can be excellent for boosting your search rankings.

-- Keep current SEO best practices such as E-A-T in mind when developing content for your blog.
+- Keep current SEO best practices in mind when developing content for your blog: